panmasuo/fitbit-to-strava/README.md

 Fitbit application cannot sync the non-GPS workouts/activities to Strava application.
 Developers seems to not work on this issue.

-There is some tools online for that but connecting private account seems dangerous.
+There are some tools online for syncing those two apps, but connecting private accounts to them seems dangerous.

 ## Roadmap